Passionate Teachers + Advanced Curriculum. This Is Fullstack.

-You have demonstrated your passion by beginning to learn on your own, and are determined to become a developer whether you get into Fullstack or not.
+You’ve demonstrated your passion by beginning to learn on your own and are determined to become a developer whether you get into Fullstack or not.

-Whatever you have worked on so far, you have strived for excellence.
-You are focused on growth for yourself and others.
+Whatever you have worked on so far, you’ve strived for excellence.
+You’re focused on growth for yourself and others.

-We live by a no-asshole policy.
-We look for students who are considerate, understanding, helpful and generally pleasant to be around.
+We look for students who are considerate, understanding, helpful, and generally pleasant to be around.

 If you want to build a career in software development, Fullstack offers you the best launchpad.
-Through a combination of thorough admissions, a carefully crafted curriculum & educational structure, and top-notch instructors, Fullstack's program takes passionate students with a base of programming skill and makes them into professional software engineers.
-We know what it takes from a professional, personal and mental level to be a top-performer.
+With a combination of thorough admissions, a carefully crafted curriculum and educational structure, and top-notch instructors, Fullstack’s program takes passionate students with a base of programming skills and makes them into professional software engineers.
+We know what it takes from a professional, personal, and mental level to be a top performer.

-into their semester at Fullstack.
-They each won $5,000 and $1,000 in cash prizes while competing with other serious teams made up of experienced developers.
-In December, Fullstack students swept the awards at the New York Times Hackathon, including the Best In Show and Category specific awards.
-More recently, students have won awards at NYC's Fintech hackathon and the 2015 Video Hack Day.
+starting their semester at Fullstack.
+They each won $5,000 and $1,000, respectively, in cash prizes while competing with other serious teams made up of experienced developers.
+In December, Fullstack students swept the awards at The New York Times Hackathon, including the Best In Show and category-specific awards.
+More recently, students have won awards at NYC’s Fintech hackathon and the 2015 Video Hack Day.

 What about Ruby on Rails?
 Why are other schools teaching Rails?

-Unfortunately we aren't currently able to accept tuition assistance payments from the new GI Bill (though we're working hard on changing this).
-In the meantime, all veterans should visit our friends at Operation Code, where you can find more information and ways to help support the cause.
+Unfortunately, we aren’t currently able to accept tuition-assistance payments from the new GI Bill (though we’re working hard on changing this).
+In the meantime, all veterans should visit our friends at Operation Code, where you can find more information and ways to support the cause.
 Veterans also automatically qualify for a $1,000 scholarship at Fullstack.

-There's a great amount of resources available online to learn coding these days.
-They are particularly useful for learning the basics, since the concepts are not quite as complex and the problems/errors encountered are relatively easily to solve on your own.
+There are a great number of online resources available to learn how to code.
+They are particularly useful for learning the basics, since the concepts are not quite as complex and the problems/errors encountered are relatively easy to solve on your own.
 However, self-driven learning becomes more difficult as you get into the intermediate and advanced areas of coding.
-You can easily get stuck, you don't have strong commitment methods or expert feedback, and you have to develop your own path of instruction (difficult for a beginner to do).
+You can easily get stuck, you don’t have strong commitment methods or expert feedback, and you have to develop your own path of instruction (difficult for a beginner to do).

-If you've done Codecademy, Code School and/or Team Treehouse, and built some small projects, and you're looking to take your programming career to the next level, attending Fullstack is a proven, fast-track way to achieve your goals.
+If you’ve done Codecademy, Code School, and/or Team Treehouse, have built some small projects, and you’re looking to take your programming career to the next level, attending Fullstack is a proven, fast way to achieve your goals.

-It's also important to consider your readiness for the admissions process.
-If starting from a pure beginner level, we've often seen it take students 3-5+ months of study to get to admissions standards.
-If you're not accepted during your first application attempt, there is a 2 month wait period before be able to apply a 2nd time.
+It’s also important to consider your readiness for the admissions process.
+If starting from a pure beginner level, we’ve often seen it take students 3–5+ months of study to get to admissions standards.
+If you’re not accepted during your first application attempt, there is a 2-month waiting period before you’ll be able to apply a second time.

 Of course!
 The best way to visit and learn more about the program is to attend one of our events.
 Please register if you plan to attend.

-Alternatively, you can also schedule a short campus visit if you are already in the admissions process.
+Alternatively, you can also schedule a short campus visit if you’re already in the admissions process.
 Please email firstname.lastname@example.org with the subject line "Campus Visit" to schedule one.